angels-Inc/modules/messaging/sendgrid/README.md

 - `SENDGRID_API_KEY`: SendGrid API Key

+You can create a new Sendgrid API Key [in the account settings](https://app.sendgrid.com/settings/api_keys) after signing up.

-An easy way to set these up is using [direnv](https://direnv.net/).
+An easy way to setup environment variables is using [direnv](https://direnv.net/).
 To use `direnv`, put the following into `.envrc` in you project root:

 ```sh
 export SENDGRID_API_KEY=xxx
 ```

-You can create a new Sendgrid API Key [in the account settings](https://app.sendgrid.com/settings/api_keys) after signing up.

 ## Flow